 We also may host, or engage third parties to host, information about you, or manage servers in which your information is stored, on behalf of select third-party partners and service providers in order to allow you to engage in our services.
 Information we collect through our service providers and business partners may include your name email address and Wallet addresses.

 We and our third-party partners may collect information about you and/or your device(s) using cookies, pixel tags, or similar technologies.
+Where we or our third-party partners do so, this will be in accordance with our cookies policy.
 Our third-party partners, such as analytics and advertising partners, may use these technologies to collect information about your online activities over time and across different services.
 Cookies are small text files containing a string of alphanumeric characters.
 We may use both session cookies and persistent cookies.
 A session cookie disappears after you close your browser.
 A persistent cookie remains after you close your browser and may be used by your browser on subsequent visits to our Site.
 Please review your web browser’s “Help” file to learn the proper way to modify your cookie settings.
 Please note that if you delete or choose not to accept cookies from the Site, you may not be able to utilize the features of the Site to their fullest potential.
-There are also online tools available for clearing all cookies left behind by the websites you have visited, such as www.allaboutcookies.org; and for users in the EEA & UK, https://www.youronlinechoices.eu/.
+There are also online tools available for clearing all cookies left behind by the websites you have visited, such as www.allaboutcookies.org ; and for users in the EEA & UK,https://www.youronlinechoices.eu/.
 Most advertising networks offer you a way to opt out of Interest Based Advertising.
 If you would like to find out more information, please visit http://www.aboutads.info/choices/ or http://www.youronlinechoices.com.
+The information we may collect via cookies may include:

-We may use the information we collect or receive about you to:
+We may use the information we collect or receive about you in different ways including to:

 We may share the information we collect about you with the following categories of third parties:

-To the extent required by applicable law, we rely on the following legal bases for processing your personal information:
+There are a number of different legal grounds for processing personal information.
+To the extent required by applicable law and depending on how we are using your information, we may rely on the following legal bases for processing your personal information:

 Consent: You have given clear consent to process your personal data for a specific purpose.
 You can choose to withdraw your consent using specific features provided to enable you to withdraw consent, like an email unsubscribe link or your account privacy preferences.